 Tioga Library Building 307c

-Kara holds a PhD in Urban and Regional Planning from the University of Colorado, Denver, as well as a Bachelor’s degree in Civil Engineering.
+Kara holds a PhD in Urban and Regional Planning from the University of Colorado, Denver as well as a Bachelor’s in Civil Engineering.
 Prior to joining UW Tacoma, Kara worked with the Center for Sustainable Infrastructure Systems at CU-Denver, where she supported grant-writing efforts and conducted independent and collaborative research.
-Kara also has taught graduate-level courses in research design, analytical methods, and community planning and worked as a transportation and land use planner in private consulting.
+Kara has also taught graduate-level courses in research design, analytical methods, and community planning and worked as a transportation planner in a private consulting firm.
 At UW Tacoma, Kara assists faculty throughout the research development and proposal process, with particular emphasis on designing project approaches, articulating anticipated impacts, and providing editing and writing support.
 Contact Kara to learn more about how she might support your proposal efforts and/or your scholarship more generally!

 Tioga Library Building 307C

 JoAnn earned her BA from Central Washington University in Education.
 After 7 years of teaching elementary education in Puyallup School District, JoAnn transitioned her career to the University of Washington in 2007.
 JoAnn lives in Puyallup, and in her spare time likes to bike, hike, garden, and spend time with family and friends.
 In the UWT Office of Research, JoAnn supports with post-award management and faculty development workshops.
 Inquiries regarding the TLB Atrium and OR website may also be directed to her.